werererer/japokwm/README.md

 # japokwm <img src="japokwm_logo.png" width="50" height="50">
 [![CircleCI](https://github.com/werererer/japokwm/actions/workflows/Test.yml/badge.svg)](https://github.com/werererer/japokwm/actions/workflows/Test.yml)

 Japokwm is a dynamic tiling wayland compositor where you are able to create new layouts without the hassle of editing the source code.
-You just give it information about where windows go and it will handle stuff such as resizing all by itself --- Join the official subreddit www.reddit.com/r/japokwm.
+You just give it information about where windows go and it will handle stuff such as resizing all by itself --- Join the official subreddit www.reddit.com/r/japokwm or the [IRC channel](https://webchat.freenode.net/#japokwm).
 ## Features:
 - Gaps!
 - Damage Tracking